rgalanakis/pair-programming-test/README.md

 ===

 For this exercise, we'll do some simple TDD exercises.
+The specific exercise will depend on your experience and the role you're applying for.

 There are no libraries other than the Ruby standard library and RSpec required.
 The repo contains some placeholder code to demonstrate specs working.